Kingxukai/linux/Documentation/hid/hid-sensor.rst

   │   │   │   ├── input-1-200202-value

 Here there is a custom sensor with four fields: two feature and two inputs.
 Each field is represented by a set of attributes.
-All fields except the "value" are read only.
+All fields except the woke "value" are read only.
 The value field is a read-write field.

 Example::